PART 5: BLACK HEART - WHITE SANDS - BLACK TRIANGLES

 He sent me a clipping from the Roswell Record describing the exercise.
 It was slated as the largest military exercise in the world.

 The sleepy Roswell Industrial Air Center (formerly Roswell Army Air Force Base) would basically be turned into a landlocked aircraft carrier.
-The Red Forces (playing the adversaries) consisting of F-14 Tomcats, F-18 Hornets, A-10 Warthogs and B-52 and B-1B bombers as well as E-2C Hawkeyes, E-3 AWACS and a mixture of Navy helicopter forces (including a contingency of Navy SEALS) would do faux-battle with the Green Forces (based at Holloman Air Force Base and at Ft Bliss in El Paso, Texas) over the White Sands Missile Range for 21 days in April.
+The Red Forces (playing the adversaries) consisting of F-14 Tomcats, F-18 Hornets, A-10 Warthogs and B-52 and B-1B bombers as well as E-2C Hawkeyes, E-3 AWACS and a mixture of Navy helicopter forces (including a contingency of Navy SEALS) would do faux-battle with the Blue Forces (based at Holloman Air Force Base and at Ft.
+Bliss in El Paso, Texas) over the White Sands Missile Range for 21 days in April.

-I made the four and a half hour trip to Roswell and had just pulled into the driveway of my in-laws' home when we were buzzed by a dozen F-14s.
+I eagerly made the four and a half hour trip to Roswell and had just pulled into the driveway of my in-laws' home when we were buzzed by a dozen F-14s.

 Their house was just about a mile from the airport and basically on the final approach.
 It was a promising start to what would be an eventful couple of weeks.

 I unpacked my kit in a hurry, ate, chatted with Elwood and my mother-in-law Patsy but I was anxious to go out to the air-center and check out the scene.
-Elwood lent me his old propane-powered Ford pickup and told me the New Mexico State Police just loved pulling over Texans plus with all my radios and gear they'd probably think I was a spy of some sort and lock me up and take their sweet time making sure I wasn't.
-The farm truck with New Mexico plats would be less conspicuous.
+Elwood lent me his old propane-powered Ford pickup and told me the New Mexico State Police just loved pulling over Texans. plus with all my radios and gear they'd probably think I was a spy of some sort and lock me up and take their sweet time making sure I wasn't.
+The farm truck with New Mexico plates would be less conspicuous.

-I wired in my scanners, used the truck's old AM broadcast antenna because mounting magnet mount antennas all over it would also probably draw unwanted attention.
+I then went about wiring in my scanners, used the truck's old AM broadcast antenna because mounting magnet mount antennas all over it would also probably draw unwanted attention.
 I even went so far as to stash my camera bag on the floor on the passenger side.
 It would turn out that all these attempts to stay under the radar were for naught because nobody cared.
 By the end of the week the truck was sporting so many antennas Elwood renamed it the Propane Porcupine.

-As I pulled into the Roswell Industrial Air Center (RIAC) I smiled to see all the military antennas, mobile command centers and satellite dishes spread out al around the air center.
+As I pulled into the Roswell Industrial Air Center (RIAC) I smiled to see all the military antennas, mobile command centers and satellite dishes spread out all around the air center.
 I was in Interceptor heaven.
 As I pulled up the fence-line three B-1B bombers were taxiing by and F-14s were warming up for the afternoon sortie.

 I was happy to see other citizens at the fence line with cameras, taking photos and videos of the military aircraft taxiing just a hundred feet away.

 Air Force and Army personnel were everywhere and paid us no mind.
 I had to remind myself Roswell wasn't a military base anymore but a civilian airport.
 Whenever I had visited military bases before (as a member of the press) I always had to ask permission in advance and I was escorted everywhere.
-Here I was free to do a I please just as long as I didn't get in the way.
+Here I was free to do as I please just as long as I didn't get in the way.

 The B-52s were the most impressive, followed by the B-1bs that took off with afterburners that rattled the area for what seemed like forever, their engines roaring.

 When I wasn't photographing, I'd go to the truck and search the military air bands for active frequencies and believe me there were plenty.
 It was so cool to hear the fighters and bombers going into the White Sands Missile Range just over the mountains to the immediate west.
+My go-to gadget for finding the active channel was an on loan Yaesu/Standard AX 700 which had a built in radio spectrum analyzer.
+It made it so easy to capture everything including cell phone conversations which were not encrypted or illegal to monitor at the time.

 It was especially fun listening to the fighter packages forming up and the plane to plane chatter.
 It sounded like Top Gun on steroids.
 The simulated air combat sorties would start with the phrase, "Fights on recorders on" and would end with "Knock it off." repeated three times.
 The F-14s and F-18s would then hit a KC-135 tanker right over Roswell.
-It was an amazing sight, a KC-135 with a half a dozen fighters in trail all waiting for gas so they could get back into the fight.
+It was an amazing sight, a KC-135 with a half a dozen fighters in trail all waiting their turn for gas so they could get back into the fight.

 After lunch some of the fighters would launch again and engage in some air-combat- maneuvers (ACM) with F-15s and F-16s based at Holloman, AFB in Alamogordo just 90 minutes away by truck.